Pet Hero: Mico the Therapy Dog

 Dr. Marissa Greenberg, Mico’s mom, noticed that he was slightly dragging both of his hind legs, wearing down the middle toenails on both and limping on his left front leg.

-They were referred to the SAGE Centers for Veterinary Specialty and Emergency Care hospital in Campbell, CA. Mico was diagnosed with a meningioma in his spinal cord at C-7, which was unable to be completely removed during surgery, so remaining cancerous tissue was left behind.
-Without treatment, the cancerous tissue could continue to grow and spread to other areas.
+They were referred to the SAGE Centers for Veterinary Specialty and Emergency Care hospital in Campbell, CA. Mico was diagnosed with a meningioma in his spinal cord at C-7.
+Due to the tumor location and type, cancerous tissue remained even after surgery.
+Without additional treatment, the cancerous tissue could continue to grow and spread to other areas.

 Mico’s family decided to move forward with radiation treatment and he was treated at PetCure Oncology at SAGE with conventionally fractionated radiation therapy (CFRT).
 His family lives several hours from the SAGE location, so he was away during the weekdays of his treatment and home with his family on the weekends.